GummiFactory/gummifactory.github.io/_pages/shop.md

   caption:
 ---

-The GummiArm is no longer offered for sale by us, but feel free to contribute to the open source project: https://github.com/GummiArmCE
+The GummiArm is no longer offered for sale by us, but feel free to contribute to the open source project: [GummiArm Community Edition (CE)](https://github.com/GummiArmCE){:target="_blank"}